 Do you know someone who seems rather shy and awkward socially?
 Do they avoid situations where they have to be close to people?
-Do they have chronically low self-esteem and a tendency to focus intently on their own shortcomings – as well as a huge fear of embarrassing or shaming themselves.
+Do they have chronically low self-esteem and a tendency to focus intently on their own shortcomings, as well as a huge fear of embarrassing or shaming themselves?
+This person may have avoidant personality disorder.

-Like all psychiatric conditions, a personality disorder needs to be diagnosed by a psychiatrist according to behaviours and symptoms listed in the DSM-5 diagnostic manual.
-The criteria for avoidant personality disorder include significant impairments in personality functioning shown through impairments in self functioning and interpersonal functioning.
+Like all psychiatric conditions, a personality disorder needs to be diagnosed by a psychiatrist according to behaviours and symptoms listed in the diagnostic and statistical manual (DSM-5).
+Unlike some other personality disorders, the criteria for avoidant personality disorder includes significant impairments in both self-functioning and interpersonal functioning.
+Below, we explore this in more detail:

-- Identity: This involves feelings of low self-esteem and believing themselves to be socially inept, personally unappealing, or feeling inferior to others.
+- Identity: This involves feelings of low self-esteem and an individual believing themselves to be socially inept, personally unappealing or feeling inferior to others.
 They may also experience excessive feelings of shame or inadequacy.

 - Self-direction: They may have unrealistic standards for behaviour related to their reluctance to pursue goals, take personal risks, or engage in new activities involving interpersonal contact.